 The endless winter showers have finally come to an end.
 What follows is a warmer and sunnier weather.
 Trees are all blooming.
 Tulips have brought our yard some long-missed colours.
 We don’t normally celebrate spring.
 But we are all thrilled to welcome it, because it means summer isn’t too far away.

 And I simply can’t wait.
-Can’t wait to bring in some berries, fresh herbs, summery colors to my dessert.
-The cheesecake itself without the topping is already fantastic thanks for the fluffiness and the lemony flavor.
+Can’t wait to bring in some berries, fresh herbs, summery colours to my dessert.
+The cheesecake itself without the topping is already fantastic thanks for the fluffiness and the lemony flavour.
 Why the topping?
-Because I am a big fan of cheesecake toppings – salted caramel sauce, chocolate ganache, maple caramel topping, or simply melted chocolate with some nuts.
+Because I am a big fan of cheesecake toppings – salted caramel sauce, chocolate ganache or simply melted chocolate with some nuts.
 If you serve me a slice of plain cheesecake, I will ask for a dollop of whipped cream.
 At least.
 Please!

 Preheat oven at 350F.
 Grease an 8-inch spring form pan.